MaratSalah/react_store/README.md

-Store with React.
+Store with React + React Router.
 Builded with Create-React-App.